 - Toppings: Salsa, Sour cream or yogurt, scallions

 - Lightly oil a 2-3 quart casserole dish.
-Line the bottom with 6 tortillas, allowing them to overlap in the middle.
-You can cut off some of the round edges so the tortillas fit against the edge of your casserole dish.
+Line the bottom with 6 tortillas, allowing them to overlap in the middle. trim the round edges so they fit squarely against the edge of the casserole.
 Scoop on half the bean mixture.
 Sprinkle half the cheese on top.
 Add another layer of tortillas; the rest of the bean mixture.
 The rest of the cheese.

 - Cut into squares and serve with your favorite salsa and sour cream or yogurt to spoon on top.